-The university offers two opportunities for students to petition for expungement of records related to their disciplinary record:
+The university offers two opportunities for students to petition for expungement of documentation related to their disciplinary record:

-- 1. In cases involving minor violations of the Student Code of Conduct, such as cases in which a student received probation, the student may petition the Office of Student Conduct to have the record of that case expunged prior to the end of the five-year period. - 2.
-In cases resulting in suspension or permanent dismissal, the student may petition the Office of Student Conduct to have the notation on their academic transcript expunged.
+- In cases involving low-level violations of the Student Code of Conduct, such as cases in which a student received probation, the student may petition the Office of Student Conduct to have the record of that case expunged prior to the end of the five-year period (early record expungement). - 2.
+In cases involving sanctions of suspension or permanent dismissal resulting in a notation on the academic transcript, the student may petition the Office of Student Conduct to have the notation on their academic transcript expunged.
 Expungement of the notation is not the same as expungement of the entire case record.